jlapolla/autorecurse/python3/autorecurse/gnumake/README.md

 the rules in the `-f` file override the rules in the nested rule file, and `make` issues a warning.
 Errors may occur if the `-f` file is intended to be executed from another execution directory.

-### File Locations

-The GNU Make flavor of `autorecurse` stores the following files outside of the installation directory:

-- Nested rule files.
-- Nested update files (temporary).

-### Nested Target Validity

-A set of nested targets is valid for a particular working directory, not for a particular makefile.
-The working directory for an invocation of `make` is determined as follows:

-- Without -C argument, use the current working directory.
-- With -C argument, use the -C directory.

-*N.B. the -f option does not affect the effective working directory.*

-`autorecurse` maintains configuration and cached files in a user directory.
-The location of the `autorecurse` user directory is based on the operating system:

-- On Linux, use ~/.autorecurse
-- On Windows, use the appropriate Windows special folder:
-  - [LocalFolder][?]
-    - configuration
-  - [LocalCacheFolder][?]
-    - nested target makefiles (nested-target.XXX)
-    - directory hash index files (index)
-  - [TemporaryFolder][?]
-    - nested target creation makefiles (make-nested-target.XXX)

-We will cache nested target files in ~/.autorecurse/gnumake/<directory-hash>/

-Need a way to hash directory names (and avoid collisions) for this purpose

-Each hash directory has:

-- make-nested-target-x file which gives the rule for nested-target-x
-- nested-target-x file which records the rules for all nested makefiles in the directory
-- index file which maps canonical directory paths to a suffix in this directory (for hash collision resolution)
-- N.B. the ‘-x’ is actually a suffix which varies (it’s the suffix listed in the index file)

-For each invocation of auto-recurse gnumake:

-- Search for makefile
-- Search for sub-makefiles (if search for makefile succeeds)
-- Manually update make-nested-target-x and index
-- Invoke make with -f make-nested-target-x -f nested-target-x [the rest of the -f options]

-make will read the rule in make-nested-target-x, and automatically remake nested-target-x if it is out of date

 # Links Index